-Lima, the capital of Peru, is one of the largest cities in South America.
-It has delicious food, a great culture, and plenty of things to do.
-But before coming to Lima, here are 10 things you should know first!
+Lima, the capital of Peru, is one of the largest and liveliest cities in South America.
+But before arriving, here are 10 things you should know before traveling to Lima.

 1. The currency is soles

 The official currency of Peru is soles (S/), and the exchange rate currently (February 2020) is around $1 USD for S/ 3.35.
 Dollars can be exchanged for soles easily in the city, usually in banks or casas de cambio (exchange houses).
 Those who are accustomed to exchanging their dollars with cambistas (money exchangers) on the street should know that in various districts it is an illegal practice.